Filed under: Uncategorized

 They have trunks?

 Moetherium had a flexible upper lip for grasping food, a sort of “proto-trunk” similar to what we see in modern tapirs.
 The trunk or “Proboscis” of an Elephant is a combination of the nose and the upper lip.
 The existence of a trunk in a fossil species can be inferred from the size and position of the nasal opening and the structure of a bone canal below the eye socket (called the infraorbital canal) which conveys nerves and blood vessels to parts of the face – in the case of elephants, to the trunk.
 The trunk is a phenomenal multi-purpose tool that can be used for everything from the delicate handling of branches to siphoning up water to drink.

 Is Moetherium ancestal to the modern elephant?

-Semi-aquatic habits are seen in a number of early Proboscideans and many of them bear some resemblance to the tapir.
-But Moeritherium is probably not a direct ancestor of the Elephantidae (which includes all living Elephants), but an offshoot on the family tree that has left no living descendants.
+Semi-aquatic habits are seen in a number of early Proboscideans and many of them bear superficial resemblance to the modern tapir.
+Moeritherium is probably not a direct ancestor of the Elephantidae (which includes all living Elephants), but an offshoot on the family tree that has left no living descendants.

 Paleomastodon, a possible ancestor of both mastodons and elephants and a close relative of Moeritherium, also had two pairs of the tusks.
 The lower pair was shovel-shaped and possibly used to scoop up freshwater plants.
 The trunk is more obvious in this species than in the roughly contemporaneous Moeritherium.